 "A beginning is the time for taking the most delicate care that the balances are correct."

 So begins a saga that has spawned many books (some hotly contested), a movie, a TV series, and now, another movie.
 But what is this story?
 Who are these people?
 What, exactly, is the Butlerian Jihad?
 Suspecting that the new movie will resonate with new, untried fans, I thought a primer, a quick "beginner's guide to Dune" if you will, might be needed.
-I have attempted to assemble a short index of who/what/where/when without any spoilers for those that are going to need a program.
+I have attempted to assemble a short index of who/what/where/when with just mild spoilers for those that are going to need a program.
 Hopefully this is the jumping off point for your long, long love of DUNE.

 Now that the new movie is out, there isn't a lot that needs to be added over the content of the book.
 The 1984 Lynch movie added a bit and I will try to point out differences where the distinction is notable.